 Thanks to industrial and academic advances, frequently supported by governmental initiatives across the world, new tests and applications for precision medicine are being developed all the time.
 This is one of the most fast-moving and innovative fields of medical technology.

 It is interesting to see how governments are encouraging industry down this path.
-The UK government was one of the first to realise the potential of precision medicine, launching Genomics England as part of the NHS 65th birthday celebrations in 2013.
+Home to several excellent innovation hubs, the UK government was one of the first to realise the potential of precision medicine, launching Genomics England as part of the NHS 65th birthday celebrations in 2013.
 The project initially sought to collect the genome sequence of 100,000 individuals, generating a sequence database that could be used to diagnose patients with extremely rare diseases, some of whom may have lived their whole life without a diagnosis.
 The UK government has recently expanded this scheme, and will now offer whole genome analysis to all seriously ill children suspected of suffering a genetic illness or cancer, as part of their routine care.

 The UK is not alone in wanting to win the precision medicine race.
 In the USA, the Precision Medicine Initiative is working to generate the evidence needed to take precision medicine to clinical practice.
 The initiative is focussing initially on cancer treatment but the ultimate aim is to transform all areas of health and healthcare.
 A key component of this initiative is the “All of Us” research program.
 That study is the largest longitudinal study ever conducted in the USA, collecting and collating biological samples, lifestyle data and medical records from 1 million volunteers into a centralised database that is available for researchers to analyse.